alecchendev/dex-test/README.md

     - Test script
     -
 - General
-    - rename instructions from chudex to amm
+    - rename instructions from chudex to dex test or amm
     - make util functions for checking the ordering of mint a vs b